ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 ## Recent news

+- **[February 6, 2023]** The recording for this year's van Eeden seminar is now available: https://youtu.be/b5amDncmm68!
+- **[February 6, 2023]** Table tennis is happening on Fridays at 4 pm!
+Players usually arrive early to help set up the table tennis table.
+Contact David Xu for more information.
 - **[January 16, 2023]** We have some exciting news---the Constance van Eeden Speaker for 2023 will be [Dr. Kevin Murphy](https://www.cs.ubc.ca/~murphyk/) of Google!
 Dr. Murphy will visit our department on Thursday, February 2nd at 11 am.
 He will give a lecture and hold short meetings with any interested student.
 We will follow up with more details closer to the date.
 Please contact David Xu